josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/🕸️🧿_The_Observed_Information_Space/🧵🪡_scouting_power_1066.md

 Accelerationism may be tempting to find the limits of a numbers-only system.
 Unfortunately, the world does tend to have better aesthetics with DEI.

-Do you want the underwater cities, or not?
+Do you want technologically ambitious aquatic habitation or not?
 Show some fucking dedication to the project.

 ---